nick217/PalindromeAssignment/README.md

 Note:
-- The function only expects positive integers and returns exception otherwise.
+- The function expects positive integers and returns exception otherwise.
 - As largest possible long type palindrome number is 9223372036302733229L, any input value equal or greater than it will result in an exception.

 ## How to execute: